HandyBananaMan/GMESagaSaved/Superstonk/2021-07-06/DD/posts_markdown/Market_Maker__Liquidity_Providers_Maths.md

 Edit: Formatting changes and cleaned up redundant formulas.
 Also edited TLDR to reflect my personal take.

 Edit 2: Longer TLDR

+#

+# Edit #4:

+Both Maker-Taker and PFOF are competing for roughly the same market inventory.
+It might be weird to think of transactions as market inventory, but it is.
+They've got their pros and cons between them, but they're either a flat fee or a percentage take.
+Either way, the revenue from this is large enough to make a business (or augment existing revenue streams), but small enough that it doesn't drive business away.
+That means there's no reasonable way either MT or PFOF could realistically compete with selling purchased shares for profit (ΔShare Price), much less selling \[as of yet\] unpurchased shares for profit.

+I wish I had similar metrics for PFOF so we could do both maths side by side, but I don't.
+But we know the numbers should be similar because they are competing for the same market inventory.
+Even if we give PFOF 10x the revenue impact ($15.00) as MT ($1.50), the example provided demonstrates *it just doesn't matter.*

+Details matter *for so many reasons*, especially when we try to convey important points accurately to people who understand these systems well.
+But these details don't change the big picture.

+When you can sell something you don't own and don't intend to purchase, you make money hand over fist.